 The tutorial can also be viewed as a relevant source of information even for senior underwriters who wish a brief refresh on a single topic such as stock throughput or trade clauses, etc.

 Exam & bursary for WMU postgrad diploma

 Students can choose to take an examination at the end of the eleven modules.
 Given the rigour of the qualification, candidates are advised to thoroughly work through all tutorial modules prior to the exam and to study about 75 hours to be sufficiently prepared.
 An additional fee of EUR 90.00 will be charged to students who wish to sit the exam.
 Candidates who choose to take the exam and who pass it will be awarded a certificate from IUMI which includes their score.
+The exam consists of 90 multiple-choice questions which have to be completed within 2.5 hours.
 The pass mark for the exam is 65%.
 Students achieving 90% or higher are awarded a certificate with distinction.
 The exam is an online examination which will be remotely invigilated by an exam supervisor and a webcam is required to sit the exam.
 The exam can be taken quarterly in March, June, September and December.
 Candidates who sucessfully pass the exam are invited to apply for an IUMI bursary worth US$ 8,750 for the Marine Insurance Law & Practice Postgraduate Diploma offered by the World Maritime University.

 The exam license must be purchased two weeks prior the exam date.